mango-exe/interview-assignment/README.md

 # 💻 Assignment: Getting Started

-This guide will walk you through the steps to set up and run the assignment, including how to run tests and access the sample accounts.
+This guide will walk you through the steps to set up and run both the backend and frontend of the assignment, including how to run tests and access the sample accounts.

----
+***

 ## 🚀 How to Run It

 To get the application up and running, follow these steps in order:

-1.  **Clone the repository**: Start by cloning the project to your local machine.
+1.  **Clone the repository**: Start by cloning the project to your local machine: `https://github.com/mango-exe/interview-assignment.git`.

+### Backend

+2.  **Go to backend directory**: From the cloned repository directory, run `cd server`.
-2.  **Install dependencies**: Run `npm install` to install all the necessary project dependencies.
+3.  **Install dependencies**: Run `npm install` to install all the necessary backend project dependencies.
-3.  **Prepare the database**:
+4.  **Prepare the database**:
     * Create a local directory for your PostgreSQL data: `mkdir pgdata`
     * Build the Docker image: `docker build -t my-postgres:16 .`
     * Run the Docker container: